Back to Blog

 The Neighborhood Effect: What Happens When Your Neighbors Get It First

-This is the part of the conversation that tends to get homeowners' attention fastest.
+This is where homeowners usually start paying attention.
 Drive through any established Austin neighborhood after dark, and you can see it happening in real time.
 One home on the street gets permanent lighting installed.
 It looks great.
 The neighbors notice.
 Within six months, two or three more homes on the same block have it.
 Within a year, it's becoming the standard for that street.

 What this means for the homeowner who hasn't installed permanent lighting yet is that the comparison shifts.
 Your home isn't being compared against "no lighting" anymore.
 It's being compared against the homes on your street that do have it.
 And in that comparison, the home without intentional exterior lighting starts to look like the one that's been neglected, even if everything else about the property is beautifully maintained.